What To Put In A Wildfire “Go Bag”

 • Extra sets of house and car keys.

-Having a personalized go bag ensures you’re prepared for any situation.
+Having a personalized go bag helps you be better prepared for emergency situations.
 For instance, shortages of prescription medications can occur during emergencies, so having at least a week’s supply is critical.
-Having extra keys for your house and car can also help, especially when you need to evacuate immediately.
-Looking for specific keys when you are in a panic may delay you and can put you at risk.
+Having extra keys for your house and car can also help, especially when you have to evacuate.
+Looking for specific keys when you are in a panic may delay you and put you at risk.

 Having essential documents ready can be crucial for identification, insurance claims, and accessing services during and after a wildfire.
 Be sure to include copies of the following in your wildfire go bag: